 With so much content online, you have to create high-quality content to gain an edge over your competitors.

-Use these content optimization strategies to create high-value content that attracts and converts visitors.
+Use these content SEO strategies to create high-value content that attracts and converts visitors.

 Also, don't forget about older content on your website.
 Revisit these pages and apply these SEO content optimization tips to boost traffic and conversions.